rackerlabs/technical-blog/content/blog/2021/2021-02-22-configuring-a-per-site-waf-policy-with-ip-address-restriction-rules-part-two/index.md

 categories:
     - Azure
     - Security
-metaTitle: "Configuring a per site WAF policy with IP address restriction rules: Part two"
+metaTitle: "Configuring a per-site WAF policy with IP address restriction rules: Part two"
 metaDescription: "In this series of posts, I run through a simplified configuration to demonstrate how to apply a per-site WAF policy to an Application Gateway to control inbound access based on IP-based restrictions to one of two test IIS websites running on a single Windows VM."
-ogTitle: "Configuring a per site WAF policy with IP address restriction rules: Part two"
+ogTitle: "Configuring a per-site WAF policy with IP address restriction rules: Part two"
 ogDescription: "In this series of posts, I run through a simplified configuration to demonstrate how to apply a per-site WAF policy to an Application Gateway to control inbound access based on IP-based restrictions to one of two test IIS websites running on a single